mopidy/mopidy-alsamixer/README.md

 ## Maintainer wanted

-Mopidy-SoundCloud is currently kept on life support by the Mopidy core developers.
+mopidy-alsamixer is currently kept on life support by the Mopidy core developers.
 It is in need of a more dedicated maintainer.

-If you want to be the maintainer of Mopidy-SoundCloud, please:
+If you want to be the maintainer of mopidy-alsamixer, please:

 1. Make 2-3 good pull requests improving any part of the project.